CJ Logistics000120.KS

 About CJ Logistics

 CJ Logistics is Korea's largest parcel delivery company and a diversified logistics provider spanning contract logistics, trucking, port stevedoring, and international freight forwarding, with operations extended abroad through acquisitions in the United States, India, and Southeast Asia.
-The company descends from Korea Express, a state-founded transport firm later absorbed into the CJ group, and is majority-owned by CJ CheilJedang.
+The company descends from Korea Express, a state-founded transport firm later absorbed into the CJ group, and is controlled by CJ CheilJedang, its largest shareholder with a stake short of a majority.
 It earns fees per parcel in the courier unit and contract-based revenue in supply chain management, with e-commerce fulfillment an expanding layer of the domestic business.

 Parcel volume growth, a function of Korean e-commerce penetration, is the structural driver, but pricing power matters just as much in a market where large shippers negotiate hard and a major online retailer operates its own delivery network.
 Labor relations in the courier workforce carry regulatory and cost implications.
 The overseas forwarding business injects trade-cycle volatility.
 Group ownership through CJ CheilJedang, itself under CJ Corp., means minority holders sit two layers down a chaebol chain, a familiar governance discount factor.